Xantios/nginx-proxy-manager-assistant/readme.md

 The assistant will forward to the left port (`1337` of `1337:80`) to route via `VIRTUAL_HOST`, or set `VIRTUAL_PORT` to manually configure the forwarded port.

+If you need to generate SSL with Let's Encrypt, remember to add `GEN_CERT=true`.

 ## Rebuild

 `docker-compose build --no-cache`